thinkb4/a-walk-in-graphql/setup/java.md

 ### Project Plugins

-* `java` Java JVM to be used for compile an run the code.
+* `java` Java JVM to be used for compile and run the code Gradle Plugin.
 (Required to use java source code)
-* `org.springframework.boot` Spring boot frework ot be used into the project.
-(Required to use spring boot)
+* `org.springframework.boot` Spring Boot Gradle Plugin.
+(Required to use Spring boot)
-* `io.spring.dependency-management` (Required to use dependencies into spring framework)
+* `io.spring.dependency-management` A Gradle plugin that provides Maven-like dependency management funtionallity.
+(Required to use dependencies in the project)

 ### Project Dependencies